Takachiho Shrine

 2 of 2 in Takachiho

 Takachiho Shrine (高千穂神社, Takachiho Jinja), located west of the town center, is nestled in a serene grove of towering cedars.
-The shrine's simple, unpainted buildings blend perfectly with the surrounding trees, offering a peaceful and calming atmosphere.
-It is here, in Takachiho, that one of Japan’s most famous legends unfolds.
-According to the myth, the sun goddess Amaterasu hid in a cave, leaving the world in darkness.
-The gods attempted everything to coax her out, and finally, a lively dance made her emerge, bringing light back to the world.
+The shrine's simple, unpainted buildings blend harmoniously with the surrounding trees, creating a peaceful and calming atmosphere.
+It is in Takachiho that one of Japan’s most famous legends unfolds: according to myth, the sun goddess Amaterasu hid in a cave, plunging the world into darkness.
+The gods tried everything to lure her out, and eventually, a joyful dance succeeded—bringing light back to the world.

-At Takachiho Shrine, visitors can experience the Yokagura, a traditional night dance reenacting this myth.
-Held nightly throughout the year, a shortened version of this one-hour performance is presented at the Yokagura performance hall, just steps from the shrine.
-The full Yokagura dance is also performed during select winter weekends, attracting crowds who come to witness this fascinating cultural spectacle.
+At Takachiho Shrine, visitors can experience the Yokagura, a traditional night dance that reenacts this myth.
+A shortened, one-hour version is performed nightly throughout the year at the Yokagura performance hall, just steps from the shrine.
+The full version of the Yokagura dance is also performed on select winter weekends, drawing crowds eager to witness this captivating cultural tradition.

 Provided through partner sites